angiemugo/fictional-waffle/README.md

 ## Technology
 ### Architecture
 - I used a flavor of mvvm.
-Since SwiftUI already implements a lot of reactivity, writing View Models for every view can be counterproductive.
+Since SwiftUI already implements a lot of reactivity(with Combine cooked into it), writing View Models for every view can be counterproductive.
 I therefore stuck to bareboned models and did most of the work in the views.

 ### Concurrency
 - I used Async await as opposed to the commonly used completion handlers.
 Async await handles error handling very elegantly.
 I used a main actor for the view models since it runs on the main loop(which is typically used to update the view)